UviDTE-FPSoC/CycloneVSoC-time-measurements/README.md

 ### Introduction
 These experiments represent the core of HPS-FPGA transfer rate measurements when using the HPS as master to move data.
 They provide a good overview of the device behaviour.
 Experiments are performed using Angstrom Operating System and Baremetal.
 Baremetal measurements provide the fastest data rates that can be achieved in the device.
 These data can be compared with transfer speed achieved when using OS to perceive its effect on transfers.
 All design parameters that have been identified to influence transfer rate are considered, with the exception of processor workload, which is kept to a minimum.
 The reason for this is that it is not practically feasible to consider the many different combination of tasks that the processors may be executing in real applications.
 Taking into account just a subset of those would result in partial and likely misleading conclusions, difficult (if at all possible) to be extrapolated to specific applications.
 Therefore, the results of the experiments presented in next section represent the optimal performance under each tested scenario, which is reduced as processor workload increases.

+To perform transfers to FPGA an On-Chip RAM (FPGA-OCR) was located in the FPGA simulating any possible peripheral to transfer data with.
+The FPGA-OCR is connected to any of the HPS-to-FPGA bridges (where HPS acts as master), namely HF128, HF64, HF32 and LW32.
+The characteristics of the hardware project and compiled FPGA configuration files for different FPGA frequencies and bridge connections can be found in [fpga-hardware/DE1-SoC/FPGA_OCR_256K](https://github.com/UviDTE-FPSoC/CycloneVSoC-time-measurements/tree/master/fpga-hardware/DE1-SoC/FPGA_OCR_256K)

 ### Explanation of the Experiments
 Transfer rates between HPS and FPGA when HPS is the master are measured for different combinations of values of the following parameters: